gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 {{< /hilight >}}
 {{% /codeFigure %}}

-If the pupils first guess is "Goldfish" it read into the variable called `word` on line 6.
+If the pupils first guess is "Goldfish" it reads "Goldfish" into the variable called `word` on line 6.
 The condition on line 8

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}